This week I was doing:

 This week I was studying:

-This week I was thinking:
+This week I was thinking about:

-This week people on Twitter were saying:
+This week people were tweeting about: